LOADING

 Since the dawn of the supermarket, the way we buy food has been pretty straightforward.

-In small batches from the corner store or in large weekly baskets, people head out and come home a little while later with plastic bags full of tasty treats.
+In small batches from the corner store or large weekly baskets, people head out and come home a little while later with plastic bags full of tasty treats.

 Every so often you might order from the local Indian, go out to dinner, or fetch fish and chips from around the corner.